zhqu1148980644/TMP/leetcode/148-Sort-List.md

 };
 ```

-The python version seems non-pythonic and with approximately the same length.
+The python version seems non-pythonic and with approximately the same length of codes.

 ```python
 # Definition for singly-linked list.